CAN'T SEE THEM? CAN'T REACH THEM?

-The Foot Nurse offers routine, preventative, medically oriented foot care in YOUR home, care facility, or hospital in Kelowna, B.C.
+The Foot Nurse offers routine, preventative, medically oriented mobile foot care in your home, care facility, or hospital in Kelowna, B.C.

 - You have limited ability to reach your feet

 - You have vision problems that make it difficult for you to see your feet well enough to perform your own foot care